phoenixframework/phoenix/A_up_and_running.md

 $ mix archive.install https://github.com/phoenixframework/phoenix/releases/download/v0.12.0/phoenix_new-0.12.0.ez
 ```

-> Note: if the Phoenix archive can't install, you can download the file directly from your browser, save it to your filesystem, and then run: `mix archive.install /path/to/local/phoenix_new.ez`.
+> Note: if the Phoenix archive can't install, we can download the file directly from our browser, save it to the filesystem, and then run: `mix archive.install /path/to/local/phoenix_new.ez`.

-Now `mix phoenix.new` can be run from any directory to bootstrap our Phoenix application.
+Now we can run `mix phoenix.new` from any directory in order to bootstrap our Phoenix application.
 Phoenix will accept either an absolute or relative path for the directory of our new project.
 Assuming that the name of our application is `hello_phoenix`, either of these will work.

 ```console
 $ mix phoenix.new /Users/me/work/elixir-stuff/hello_phoenix